ekral/Utb.PizzaKiosk/README.md

 ### Audience

-The audience is the students who have studied basic programming and OOP courses, but not all of them have successfully passed these subjects.
-They are not expected to have experience with software projects.
+The audience is the students who have studied basic programming and OOP courses.
+Students are not expected to have experience with software projects.

 ### Goal